 Several people have asked for a comprehensive list of CBT techniques.
-What is CBT in psychology?
-CBT techniques refers to cognitive behavioral therapy techniques.
-CBT is a very popular form of therapy because it has been proven effective for a large number of people suffering from anxiety, depression, and other mental illnesses.
+What is cognitive behavioral therapy (CBT) in psychology?
+CBT techniques actually refers to cognitive behavioral therapy techniques.
+Cognitive behavioral therapy (CBT) is a very popular form of therapy because it has been proven effective for a large number of people suffering from anxiety, depression, and other mental illnesses.